Chapter 3 Frequencies and Basic Graphs

 ylab="Number of States",

 Not to put too fine a point on it, but this is a terrible graph, for many of the same reasons the initial frequency table for this variable was of little value.
 Other than telling us that the outcomes range from 27.52 to 68.3, there is nothing useful conveyed in this graph.
 What’s worse, it gives the misleading impression that votes were uniformly distributed between the lowest and highest values.
 There are a couple of reasons for this.
 First, no two states had exactly the same outcome, so there are as many distinct outcomes and vertical bars as there are states, leading to a flat distribution.
 This is likely to be the case with many numeric variables, especially when the outcomes are continuous.
 Second, the proximity of the bars to each other reflects the rank order of outcomes, not the quantitative distance between categories.
 For instance, the two lowest values are 27.52 and 30.20, a difference of 2.68, and the third and fourth lowest values are 32.78 and 33.06, a difference of .28.
-Despite these differences in the quantitative distance between the first and second, and third and fourth outcomes, the spacing between the bars in the bar chart makes it look like the distances are the same.
-The bar chart is only plotting outcomes by order of the labels, not by the quantitative values of the outcomes.
+Despite these quantitative differences in the distance between the first and second, and third and fourth outcomes, the spacing between the bars in the bar chart makes it look like the distances are the same.
 Bottom line, bar charts are great for most categorical data but usually are not the preferred method for graphing numeric data.

-In Chapter 2, histograms were introduced as a tool to use for assessing a variable’s distribution.
+Histograms were introduced in Chapter 2 as a tool for visualizing how the outcomes of a variable are distributed.
 It is hard to overstate how useful histograms are for conveying information about the range of outcomes, whether outcomes tend to be concentrated or widely dispersed across that range, and if there is something approaching a “typical” outcome.
-In short, histograms show us the shape of the data.10
+In short, histograms show us the shape of the data.7

 Let’s take another look at Joe Biden’s percent of the two-party vote in the states but this time using a histogram.